 A tax is a mandatory financial charge levied by taxing authorities to fund various state and municipal services.
 Taxes are collected at different levels, such as county, state, and federal.
 Tax revenues generated in a state or a county are used to pay for public schools, roads, courts, and other essential things.
 Not paying taxes on time can have negative consequences.

-Every resident living in Pennsylvania must be familiar with the basic tax laws followed in the state.
-If you are moving to Pennsylvania from another state, it is even more important for you to understand these laws.
-Here, we provide a brief overview of tax laws followed in Pennsylvania.
-All citizens and businesses of Pennsylvania must pay taxes on time to comply with state guidelines and avoid penalities.
+Every resident living in Philadelphia must be familiar with the basic tax laws followed in the state.
+If you are moving to Philadelphia from another state, it is even more important for you to understand these laws.
+Here, we provide a brief overview of tax laws followed in Philadelphia.
+All citizens and businesses of Philadelphia must pay taxes on time to comply with state guidelines and avoid penalities.

 Once you have filed your tax return, it may take several weeks to receive a refund of any tax withholding.
 If you owe additional taxes, you will need to pay them by a certain date or face interest charges and fees.
 Additionally, the IRS may charge late payment penalties if you withhold payments from your paycheck but fail to submit them on time.

-Pennsylvania residents should be aware of their rights and responsibilities regarding tax laws to avoid legal problems.
-However, for those who have questions about Pennsylvania tax law, it is best to consult with legal professionals.
+Philadelphia residents should be aware of their rights and responsibilities regarding tax laws to avoid legal problems.
+However, for those who have questions about Philadelphia tax law, it is best to consult with legal professionals.